B.Sc. Oriental Medicine, A.Sc. Social & Behavioral Sciences

 Certified Integrative Health Coach

 Certified Seifukujitsu Practitioner

-Professor Shizumi is an accomplished Martial Artist, holding a Shichidan (7th degree black belt) in Hikari Ryuza Bujutsu® and a Lakan-isa (1st degree black belt) in Senkotiros Arnis.
-She has been training with Senior Grandmaster Crimi for twenty years, and is now co-owner and operator of the Hikari Ryuza Center in Penn Valley, CA. Along with her teacher and Hikari Ryuza Center® co-owner Dr. Crimi, Shizumi volunteers for the community as a DT Instructor (Defensive Tactics) for Grandmaster Crimi’s POST (Peace Officer Standards and Training) certified defensive tactics courses, teaches classes for Nevada County’s volunteer deputies and retired law enforcement, and teaches Women’s Self Defense course (Hikari Ryuza Fujin Goshin No Maki®), which has trained over 1,000 women.
+Grandmaster Shizumi Crimi is an accomplished Martial Artist, holding a Kudan (9th degree Black Belt) in Hikari Ryuza Bujutsu® and a Lakan-Isa (1st degree black belt) in Senkotiros Arnis.
+She has been training with Senior Grandmaster Crimi for nearly 30 years, and is co-owner and operator of the Hikari Ryuza Center in Penn Valley, CA. Along with her teacher and Hikari Ryuza Center® co-owner Dr. Crimi, Shizumi volunteers for the community as a DT Instructor (Defensive Tactics) for Sr Grandmaster Crimi’s POST (Peace Officer Standards and Training) certified defensive tactics courses, teaches classes for Nevada County’s volunteer deputies and retired law enforcement, and teaches the Women’s Self Defense course (Hikari Ryuza Fujin Goshin No Maki®), which has trained over 1,000 women.
 In 2001, the United World Martial Arts Federation awarded her Outstanding Sensei.